KamranAfridi/FileManagement/README.md

 # FileManagement

-sort by type
-sort by size
-automatic renaming
+sort by type, sort by size, automatic renaming, no of files in a folder